danniranderis/pysentel/README.md

 # pysentel
-> A python script for fetching 1-wire sensor-data and ingesting in database via Telegraf.
+> A python script for fetching 1-wire sensor-data and ingesting in InfluxDB.

-Python script fetching sensor-data from e.g. DS18B20-sensors via the 1-wire protocol and using Telegraf to ingest these datapoints into a specified InfluxDB-bucket.
+Python script fetching sensor-data from e.g. DS18B20-sensors via the 1-wire protocol and ingest these datapoints into a specified InfluxDB-bucket.

 ## Installation